PerlMonker303/Ionic-Mobile-App/README.md

 - add a new magic card (use the camera for adding an image for the card)
 - edit an existing magic card
 - receive notifications when another user has added a card (using websockets)
-- display the geolocation on Google Maps
+- display the geolocation using Google Maps

 # Project Counterparts